CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 All of the below requirements must be met for the project to be considered complete:

-- The website must contain a drop-down which lists two users
+- The website must contain a drop-down which lists at least two users
 - Selecting a user must display the agenda for the relevant user (see manual testing below)
 - If there is no agenda for the selected user, a message is displayed to explain this
 - The website must contain a form with inputs for a topic name and a date picker.
 The form should also have a submit button.